Moisture Content Analysis Methods | Water Content of Soil and Volatile Matter

 INTERFERENCE

-Pick up of moisture or drying may occur in the storage of both of the original material or samples.
+Pick up of moisture or drying may occur in the storage of both of the original materials or samples.
 It is important to keep, containers sealed and use air-tight sample containers with minimum headspace.

 If the sample contains large lumps care is required in breaking down the lumps so that it can be dried satisfactorily.
 Excessive heat or exposure to the air during the breaking down of particles may affect the results of the analysis.